lsu-ddem/pathways-site/content/1_IntroToCoding/2_MakingThings_Happen/1_Lesson_1/index.md

 style C fill:#FFFFFF, stroke:#FFFFFF;
 {{< /mermaid >}}

-Translated into code, an If statement looks like this:
+Translated into code, an If Statement looks like this:

 ```
 if (test) {